thuthancs/dsa-practice/README.md

 - [1721.
 Swapping Nodes in a Linked List](https://leetcode.com/problems/swapping-nodes-in-a-linked-list/description/)

 Common pitfalls I made so you don't have to:
 - The trickiest part of reversing a linked list is to keep track of the reassignment of the head/left nodes and right/end nodes.
-The best solution I found for this problem is to visualize/draw every step out for the first few problems that you do, instead of just half-dry-running the example.
+The best solution I found for this problem is to visualise or draw every step for the first few problems you do, instead of just half-dry-running the example.
 You must internalize the reassignment mechanism before you can proceed to more complex problems.
 - Carefully read the problem to see whether it asks you to swap the values only or to change the pointers/references of the nodes.

 # Tree Traversal Pattern